Wage & Overtime Violations Attorneys in Santa Ana

 You work hard to earn your wages to support yourself and your family.
 Day-in and day-out, you put in the hours and effort it takes to make your employer’s business possible.
 That’s why when you become a victim of a wage and overtime violation, you should react swiftly by seeking legal support for your claim.

 Federal and state laws entitle you to a minimum wage and overtime pay when you work beyond a certain number of hours in a day or overall workweek.
 The Gould Law Firm can help you fight for your right to fair and just compensation if your employer is withholding your wages or has improperly calculated your pay.
-If you aren’t getting what you deserve, you can recover compensation such as backpay, lost wages, and other damages by working filing a lawsuit with help from our wage and overtime violations attorneys in Tustin.
+If you aren’t getting what you deserve, you can recover compensation such as backpay, lost wages, and other damages by working filing a lawsuit with help from our wage and overtime violations attorneys in Santa Ana.

 Common Violations of Wage & Overtime Law